E MAIL ADDRESS:- firstname.lastname@example.org

-The date of the next auction will be Tuesday 6th May.
-The viewing times and further details are published on the 'next sale' page.
-The full list of entries and video preview are will be available on the Feature page from Thursday May 1st
+The date of the next auction will be announced in due course.
+The viewing times and further details will be published on the 'next sale' page.
+The full list of entries and video preview will also be available on the Feature page when prepared.

 We now also have a 'Facebook' page.
 Search for 'Kingsway Auction Rooms' on Facebook to see the page.
 It will contain brief information about sale-dates etc and is a useful back-up if for some reason the main website is unavailable.
 Please take the trouble to 'Like' the page so we can gauge its popularity.